1589864500/CEROS/README.md

+# CEROS: Cost-Efficient Fraud Risk Optimization with Submodularity in Insurance Claim

 # Abstract
 The cost-efficient fraud risk optimization with submodularity (CEROS) is a framework for insurance scenario.
 CEROS has been successfully applied in Alipay's healthcare insurance recommendation and claim verification fields, demonstrating potential for further adoption in numerous online resource allocation tasks.
 The CEROS framework encompasses two integral components: